-Sec.
-6-505.
-Standards for Deployment in the Public Right-of-Way.
+Section 6-506.
+Standards fo Deployment in the Public Right-of-Way.

 (a) No Interference with Right-of-Way.
-No person shall locate or maintain a Communications Facility, Pole, Support Structure, or any Tower, so as to interfere with the use of the public right-of-way by the Village, the general public, or other persons authorized to use or be present in or upon the public right-of-way, or otherwise hinder the ability of the Village to improve, modify, relocate, abandon or vacate a public right-of-way or any portion thereof.
+No person shall locate or maintain a Communications Facility, Pole, Support Structure, including guy wires, or any Tower, so as to interfere with the use of the public right-of-way by the Village, the general public, or other persons authorized to use or be present in or upon the public right-of-way, or otherwise hinder the ability of the Village to improve, modify, relocate, abandon or vacate a public right-of-way or any portion thereof.
 Unless otherwise approved by the Village, any Communications Facility must not confront a driveway apron and must be located no closer than five (5) feet from any adjacent driveway apron, and be otherwise located to avoid interference with pedestrian and motorist sightlines and use.

-(b) Compliance with Design Standards; Unsightly or Out-of-Character Deployments.
-Unless otherwise approved by the Village in order to prevent an effective prohibition of service, in violation of applicable law, no person shall locate or maintain a Communications Facility, Pole, or any Tower except in accordance with the following design standards:
+(b) Compliance with Design Standards; Unsightly or Out-of-Character Deployments; Noise Abatement.
+Unless otherwise approved by the Village, as required by applicable law to prevent an effective prohibition of service, no person shall locate or maintain a Communications Facility, Pole, or any Tower except in accordance with the following design standards:

-- (i) All Communications Facilities shall be located and designed so as to minimize visual impact on surrounding properties and from public rights-of-way, and so as to not interfere with motorist and pedestrian sightlines, especially at intersections. - (ii) All radio transceivers, antennas, power supply (including backup battery), and comparable equipment installed on a Tower, Pole, or other Support Structure shall be installed at a height of at least fifteen (15) feet above ground level. - (iii) No Tower may be located closer than one thousand (1,000) feet of another Tower. - (iv) No more than five (5) antennas may be located on any single Tower, Pole, or Support Structure. - All coaxial, fiber-optic, or other cabling and wires shall be contained inside the Tower, Pole, or other Support Structure or shall be flush-mounted and covered with a metal, plastic or similar material matching the color of the Tower, Pole, or other Support Structure on which it is installed. - (vi) All Communications Facilities shall comply with such additional design standards as may be set forth in administrative regulations issued by the Village.
+- (i) All Communications Facilities shall be located and designed so as to minimize visual impact on surrounding properties and from public rights-of-way, and so as to not interfere with motorist and pedestrian sightlines, especially at intersections. - (ii) All radio transceivers, antennas, power supply (including backup battery), and comparable equipment installed on a Tower, Pole, or other Support Structure shall be installed at a height of at least fifteen (15) feet above ground level. - (iii) No Wireless Facility or Tower in the right-of-way may be located closer than five hundred (500) feet of another Tower or Wireless Facility in the right-of-way. - (iv) No more than three (3) antennas may be located on any single Tower, Pole, or Support Structure. - (v) All coaxial, fiber-optic, or other cabling and wires shall be contained inside the Tower, Pole, or other Support Structure or shall be flush-mounted and covered with a metal, plastic or similar material matching the color of the Tower, Pole, or other Support Structure on which it is installed. - (vi) Unless otherwise approved by the Village, as required by law to prevent an effective prohibition of service, Communications Facilities shall be Collocated.
+A Tower or other Support Structure shall be constructed in a manner that allows Collocation. - (vii) All Communications Facilities shall be constructed in a manner to allow the public rights-of-way to be maintained in compliance with the Americans with Disabilities Act, as amended or replaced. - (viii) Fans or other elements of a Communications Facility that emit noise shall ne accompanied by noise abatement measures as are appropriate to prevent noise disturbances.

+(ix) All Communications Facilities shall comply with such additional design standards as may be set forth in administrative regulations issued by the Village.

 (c) Protection of Trees.
-Unless otherwise approved by the Village in order to prevent an effective prohibition of service, in violation of applicable law, no person shall locate or maintain a Communications Facility, Pole, Support Structure, or any Tower, so as to interfere with the health of a tree.
+Unless otherwise approved by the Village as required by applicable law to prevent an effective prohibition of service, no person shall locate or maintain a Communications Facility, Pole, Support Structure, or any Tower, so as to interfere with the health of a tree.
+Trees may not be pruned to accommodate a Communications Facility, Pole, Tower or Support Structure, except as minimally reasonably necessary.